DI-MRU/mru_js_py147_ft/week_5/day_3-Matplotlib/notes.md

 2. Run the command `source venv/bin/activate`
 3. Run your python file using `python file_name.py`
 4. Deactivate the virtual environment by running `deactivate`

+## Use requirements.text for this venv

+1. Run the command `pip freeze > requirements.txt`
+2. To install the packages from the requirements.txt file, run the command `pip install -r requirements.txt`